-More than 2 weeks on from Hurricane Dorian striking the Bahamas, the death toll remains at 50, but government data shows 1,300 people are still listed as missing, as much of the archipelago was facing another tropical storm this weekend.
+More than 2 weeks since Hurricane Dorian struck the Bahamas, the death toll remains at 50, but government data shows 1,300 people are still listed as missing, while much of the archipelago faced another tropical storm this weekend.

 The latest: Bahamians escaped the bulk of storm Humberto, now a hurricane, as it passed offshore, but it still lashed the islands with sustained winds of 70 mph.
 The National Hurricane Center said.
-And Humberto's outer rain bands are forecast to dump 1 to 2 inches of additional rain with isolated storm total amounts of 6 inches.d.
+And Humberto's outer rain bands are forecast to dump 1–2 inches of additional rain with isolated storm total amounts of 6 inches.

-- United Nations Secretary-General António Guterres visited the Bahamas this weekend to check on the latest humanitarian efforts.
+- UN Secretary-General António Guterres visited the Bahamas this weekend to check on the latest humanitarian efforts.

 The big picture: Dorian first made landfall in the Bahamas on Sept 1.
 It stalled for about a day just north of Grand Bahama before being downgraded to a Category 2 as it moved away last Tuesday, leaving the islands "decimated."

 - About 5,000 people have been evacuated from the 2 hardest hit islands, Abacos and Grand Bahama, officials said, but tens of thousands remain in need of aid, the BBC reports.

 How the U.S. is helping: The United States Coast Guard has been assisting with recovery operations and conducting medical evacuations, and the U.S. Customs and Border Protection has processed evacuees in Florida.